chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent. ∎

-**Definition 2.2.3: Sentence Language**

-A Sentence Language is defined as the set of unique Words which are contained in a Sentence *ζ*. **L**:sub:`ζ` denotes a Sentence Language.

-   α ∈ L:sub:`ζ` ↔ ∃ i ∈ N:sub:`Λ(ζ)`: (i, α) ∈ W:sub:`ζ` ∎

-The first theorems proved using these new axioms are analogous versions Theorems 1.2.1 - 1.2.3 for Sentences.
+The first theorems proved using these new axioms are analogous versions of the Word theorems Theorems 1.2.1 - 1.2.3 for Sentences.
 These theorems, like their Word counterparts, represent the logical pre-conditions for Sentences to arise in the domain of all Strings.

 **Theorem 2.2.1** ∀ ζ ∈ C:sub:`L`: l(ζ) ≠ 0